gbraad-unitedstack/open-source-culture/README.md

 Open Source from different perspectives; such as:

   * where it came from
-  * what it means to software development, and
+  * what it means to software development
   * why companies/enterprises are looking at adoption

 But the most important question for us what does Open Source really mean and how people contribute to a community that does Open Source software development.
 Our particular focus will be dealing with OpenStack contributions.